ilvhrbdy/mnya/README.md

 ## Mnya
-Means *"make nya"*, where *"nya"* is the file suffix, which is the sound that anime girls does.
+Means *"make nya"*, where *"nya"* is the file suffix, which is the sound that anime girls do.

 Idk what the hell this is and why you would use it.
 I needed it for note-taking with some scriptable features.
 Basically, it turned to be some sort of crippled shell script preprocessor+executor, yeah.